Assistant US Attorney. Wife & Mother. Leader.

 More recently, Cheryl served an Assistant United States Attorney in the Northern District of Oklahoma.
 She is a member of several legal organizations, and years ago, was legal counsel to Resonance, Listening and Support for Women, Inc. Cheryl has also served as an instructor for the Oklahoma State University Special Education Resolution Center, and she is currently a volunteer attorney with Tulsa Lawyers for Children.
 Outside of her legal experiences, Cheryl has been involved in a wide variety of civic activities in Tulsa for more than 20 years.
 She served as Vice-Chair of the City of Tulsa Ethics Advisory Committee, and in numerous roles as an officer and committee chair for the Cascia Hall Parent Faculty Association.
 She has been a member and officer of her local Alpha Phi alumnae group, and she served as a Tulsa Area Alumnae Panhellenic delegate and officer for several years.
 Cheryl's husband Chuck is a proud OSU and TU Alumni.
 Cheryl is involved in state and local politics, and she served as a delegate to the Republican National Convention in 2016.
 She has judged numerous Miss America Scholarship Program preliminary pageants, and she was active for many years as an officer in the Tulsa Christian Business & Professional Women’s Club.
 Cheryl also loves playing tennis, and she and her husband regularly attend University of Tulsa football and basketball games.
-Together with their sons, they attend First Baptist Church of Tulsa, where Cheryl has served, and continues to serve, in various roles and on numerous committees.
+Together with their sons, they attend First Baptist Church of Tulsa, where the continue to serve in various roles and on numerous committees.
 Cheryl's two sons attended Eliot Elementary School, where they still keep up with many in the community today.

 Cheryl Baber, Candidate for State Senate District 35